Phone: 01825 769000 | Email: info@springharvest.org

 Andy is the co-founder and CEO of the global bereavement charity, The Mariposa Trust, and business leader.
 He is passionate about guiding people through their grief journey, and helping churches and leaders to compassionately care for their staff and congregations.
 Andy has been a speaker for over 30 years.

-Zoe is an award winning charity CEO, business leader, best-selling author, TV Host and renowned grief expert.
-In addition, she co-chairs the 'National Pregnancy Loss Review' on behalf of the government, and speaks widely on loss, grief and the power of hope.
+Zoe is an award winning charity CEO, business leader, best-selling author, TV host and leading grief expert.
+In addition, she co-chaired and authored the ground breaking 'Pregnancy Loss Review' on behalf of the government, and is responsible for the new 'Certificates of Loss' for all baby loss.

 Count Everyone In offer a warm welcome to everyone at the daily celebrations, especially if you’re an adult with a learning disability.
 What can you expect?
 Fun, friendship and a faith filled programme.
 There will be drama, flags, signing, prayer, Bible teaching and laughter but also awesome God-filled silences as the Holy Spirit moves among us.